Reviews You Can Rely On

 gearlab tested logo

-By Marissa Fox ⋅ Review Editor ⋅ Nov 15, 2023
+By Rachel Lightner ⋅ Review Editor ⋅ Oct 31, 2024

-The Best Women's All Mountain Snowboard
+The Best Women's Snowboard for 2025

-After researching dozens of the top boards, we bought the 9 best women's snowboards on the market to ride side-by-side and find out which board is truly the best.
-We evaluated and compared how these boards handled across the entire mountain, riding everything from the fluffiest powder days to the iciest groomers.
-We looked at how playful and maneuverable each board is, as well as how stable they are at the fastest speeds.
-Check out our comprehensive review to see which snowboards reign supreme, which is the best board for bargain hunters, and which are true quiver-killers.
+After researching dozens of the top boards on the market, we bought the 7 best women's snowboards to ride side-by-side and find out which board is truly the best.
+We evaluated and compared how these boards handled across the entire mountain, riding everything from the fluffiest powder to the iciest groomers.
+We looked at how playful and maneuverable each board is, how stable they are at top speeds, and how well they held an edge in all conditions.
+Check out our comprehensive review to see which women's snowboards reign supreme, which is the best board for any and all abilities, and which are true quiver-killers.
 If you're looking for a unisex or men's board, check out our reviews of the top-rated men's snowboards on the market.

-Displaying 1 - 9 (scroll right)
+Displaying 1 - 7 (scroll right)

 Awards Editors' Choice Award